SDC-NightWing/FreshThreadz-Q-A/README.md

 ### 5. Further Optimization
 - I would consider add more servers and test the performance at different throughput
 - Verticle scaling is another option for optimiaztion, t2 micros with the AWS Free Tier was chosen
+- Incorporate a in-memory database like Redis.
 - SQL optimization is also an option to consider.
 I would be interested in exploring to make my query more efficient.
+-- Besides client side connection pooing, try thread pooling
 -- How to fully utilize indexing
 -- How to avoid full table scanning
 -- How to avoid queries for invalid data
--- Besides client side connection pooing, try thread pooling
--- Incorporate a in-memory database like Redis.

 <hr>